Your Guide to Dental Implants

 Can Anyone Get Dental Implants?

-Most people who are healthy and have healthy jaw bone are suitable candidates for dental implants.
-The best way to find out if they are right for you is to talk to your oral surgeon, and they can assess your dental health and help you determine whether dental implants are a good option for you.
+Most people who are healthy, have healthy jaw bones and can undergo routine oral surgery are suitable candidates for implants.
+The best way to determine if they are right for you is to talk to schedule an appointment with one of our oral surgeons, and they can assess your dental health and help you determine whether dental implants are a good option for you.

-People who smoke heavily, suffer from chronic disorders like diabetes or heart disease, are immunocompromised or have had radiation therapy to the head/neck area should be examined and evaluated on an individual basis.
-Patients with dental problems like periodontal disease may need to undergo tooth extractions and bone grafting before getting dental implants.
-Additionally, those with a history of osteoporosis, severe bone loss, or other dental problems may not be a candidate.
+People who smoke heavily, suffer from chronic disorders like diabetes or heart disease, are immunocompromised, or have had radiation therapy to the head/neck area should be examined and evaluated on an individual basis.
+Patients with dental problems like periodontal disease may need tooth extractions and bone grafting before getting dental implants to improve implant success.
+Additionally, those with a history of osteoporosis, severe bone loss, or other dental problems may not be candidates.

 Are They Expensive?

-Dental implants may be more expensive than a bridge or denture initially, but they offer a long- term solution of satisfaction and smiles.
-An average bridge must be replaced every 5-7 years while a dental implant offers a long standing solution.
-At AZ Max we provide a detailed explanation of all fees before any procedures take place and we also provide information on various payment options.
+Dental implants may be more expensive than a bridge or denture initially, but they offer a long-term solution of satisfaction and smiles.
+An average bridge must be replaced every 5-7 years, while a dental implant offers a long-standing solution.
+At AZ Max, we provide a detailed explanation of all fees before any procedures take place and information on various payment options.

 Dental Implant Procedure

 - The procedure begins with a consultation with your oral surgeon.
-During this consultation, your surgeon will assess your dental health and determine whether dental implants are right for you.
-They will also develop a customized treatment plan based on your specific needs.
+During this consultation, your surgeon will assess your dental health, discuss any health conditions you may have and determine whether dental implants are right for you.
+They will also develop a customized treatment plan based on your specific needs if additional procedures are necessary.

-- If you decide to move forward with dental implants, the next step is to have the implant surgery.
+- If you decide to proceed with dental implants, the next step is to have the implant surgery.
 This surgery is usually performed under sedation.
-Your surgeon will assess your case and determine what method is best for you.
+Your surgeon will assess your case and determine what implant positioning and placement method is best for you.

-- After the surgery, you will need to allow time for your jawbone to heal and for the implants to fuse with the bone.
+- After the surgery, you will need to allow time for your jawbone to heal and for the metal implants to fuse with the bone.
 The healing phase, known as osseointegration, can take several months.
+Following your oral surgeon’s instructions closely can help speed up the bone healing process.

 - Once your jawbone has healed, and the implants have fused with the bone, you will need to return to your oral surgeon to have the implants tested for stability.

-- After testing the implants and the implants are ready to be restored, your dentist will take impressions of your teeth to create dental crowns, bridges, or other dental restorations.
+- After testing the implants and the implants are ready to be restored, your dentist will take impressions of your teeth to create implant crowns, bridges, or other dental restorations.
+A temporary tooth may be placed on the implant if osseointegration is confirmed.

-- Once the lab has processed the final abutment and crown, bridge or hybrid denture, you will need to return to the dentist for placement of the final crown restoration.
+- Once the lab has processed the final abutment and crown, bridge, or hybrid denture, you will need to return to the dental surgeon for placement of the final crown restoration.

 - If a temporary crown is attached to your implant for aesthetics, do not chew, bite or touch it with your tongue.
-Do not brush temporary crown until after the stitches are removed.
+Do not brush temporary crowns until after the stitches are removed.

 Caring for Dental Implants

 Dental implants are designed to potentially last a lifetime.
-With proper care, they can function and look just like natural teeth.
-It is important to brush and floss your dental implants just like you would natural teeth.
+With proper care, successful implants can function and look just like natural teeth.
+Your oral hygiene is very important, so it is important to brush and floss your implants just like you would natural teeth.
 You should also visit your dentist regularly for dental checkups and cleanings.

-While dental implants are generally safe and effective, some risks are associated with the dental implant procedure.
-These include infection, dental implant failure (i.e. implants that do not fuse to the bone), gum recession, nerve damage, sinus complications, and dental implant rejection.
+While dental implants are generally safe and effective, some risks are associated with this surgical procedure.
+These include infection, dental implant failure (i.e., implants that do not fuse to the bone), gum recession, damage to the alveolar nerve, sinus complications, peri-implant disease, and implant rejection.
 Fortunately, these risks can be minimized by following your dentist’s aftercare instructions and attending all dental and surgical appointments.

 FDA Approved and Biocompatibility

 Are you ready to reclaim your smile?
 We can help!
 Dental implants are a safe and effective way to restore dental function, improve your appearance, and boost your overall quality of life.
-With dental implants from AZ Max, you can enjoy all the benefits of having healthy, natural teeth, including improved dental health, better oral function, and enhanced self-confidence.
+With dental implants from AZ Max, you can enjoy all the benefits of having healthy, natural teeth, including improved dental health, better oral function, enhanced self-confidence, and a beautiful smile.
+Whether you need a single implant, All-On-4 implants, or full reconstruction, we can help.

-Call us today at (480) 830-5866 to book a consultation with one of your skilled oral surgeons.
-We have 4 offices throughout the Phoenix East Valley and 1 in Show Low.
+Call or Text us today at (480) 830-5866 to book a consultation with one of our skilled oral surgeons for dental implants in Mesa AZ, or dental implants in Tempe AZ.
+To serve you better we have 4 offices throughout the Phoenix East Valley and 1 in Show Low.
+If you’re searching for dental implants near me, we can help!
 We look forward to meeting you and helping you create your dream smile!